Nice to meet you.

 If your CEO asks how your team is performing, which of the many marketing metrics do you choose to report back?

-A key performance indicator (KPI) is a way to evaluate the success of an activity that an organization or department engages in.
+A key performance indicator (KPI) evaluates the success of an activity that an organization or department engages in.
 KPIs are values that can be measured against desired results.

-But measuring the effectiveness of your marketing team’s activities isn’t always easy, meaning that setting KPIs for your team can’t be done on a whim.
+However, measuring the effectiveness of your marketing team’s activities isn’t always easy, meaning setting KPIs for your team can’t be done on a whim.

-Without tracking the right KPIs, your team could be spending too much time on projects that don’t matter as much to the overall department and company goals as other activities might.
+Without tracking the right KPIs, your team could spend too much time on projects that don’t matter as much to the overall department and company goals as other activities might.

 How to choose your marketing KPIs

-There are numerous “classic” KPIs that all marketing departments should track in order to determine their progress towards their goals.
-The reason that these KPIs are more typical to monitor is that goals such as acquiring a certain amount of revenue or leads are often, if not always, present.
+There are numerous “classic” KPIs that all marketing departments should track to determine their progress towards their goals.
+These KPIs are more typical to monitor because goals such as acquiring a certain amount of revenue or leads are often, if not always, present.

 “...do your marketing KPIs help you move the needle?